darkr4id/pid_level_control_trainer/README.md

    cd pid_level_control_trainer
 Open MATLAB:

-Navigate to the matlab/ directory and open the primary simulation script (fluid_level_simulation.m).
+Navigate to the matlab/ directory and open the primary simulation script (pid_sim.slx).
+GUI Program at
 Run the Simulation:

 Execute the script in MATLAB.
 Make sure you have the necessary toolboxes installed.
 Adjust the PID parameters in pid_controller.m if needed.